Our face to face charity fundraising

 Yes, all our fundraisers are fully trained by the agencies they work for in compliance, vulnerability policies and the Code of Fundraising Practice.

-We also provide regular refresher training on a regular basis, and mystery shop them to ensure they are following our agreed standards.
+We also provide refresher training on a regular basis, and mystery shop them to ensure they are following our agreed standards.

 You need to be aged 18 or older.